huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] White
 - [ ] Yellow

-#### In “Three Men and a Baby”, which actor plays the baby’s biological father?
+#### In "Three Men and a Baby", which actor plays the baby's biological father?

 - [ ] Tom Selleck
 - [x] Ted Danson